ministryofjustice/fb-specification/README.md

 ### Displaying errors

 By default, only the first error encountered is displayed.
-To show all the errors, use the -e flag
+To show all the errors, use the -a flag (or --allErrors)

 ```
-node validate.js {path} -e
+node validate.js {path} -a
 ```